-Last time around we chewed on some food for thought about domain registration.
-We explored the “big three” top level domains (TLDs): dot-com, dot-net and dot-org, along with cousins dot-biz and dot-info.
+Last time around we chewed on some food for thought about domain registration – Smart Names and Top Level Domains.
+We explored the “big three” top-level domains (TLDs): dot-com, dot-net, and dot-org, along with cousins dot-biz and dot-info.
 This time, we’re going to explore a few more TLD strategies.
-It’s a bit of a trip, because more than anything else, TLDs help the Web live up to its “world wide” moniker.
+It’s a bit of a trip, because more than anything else, TLDs help the Web live up to its “worldwide” moniker.

 What is a Top Level Domain?